 Sustainable floor finish

-BUROBEB was looking for an environmentally sustainable floor finish matching with the monumental PLEM building.
+BUROBEB was looking for an environmentally friendly floor to match the monumental PLEM building.
 "The large surfaces of floors and walls relate to each other in colour but also in a sleek and smooth finish.
-The floor had to be colourful, hygienic and easy to clean because of the intensive use.
-Marmoleum Concrete ticks all the boxes.
+The floor had to be colourful, hygienic and easy to clean because of its intensive use.
+Marmoleum Concrete meets all the requirements."

 Concrete's solid marble designs distinguish themselves from the classic Marmoleum floor with a subtle stony structure.
 The colour palette is neutral with warm and cool shades of concrete and the 6 bright colours fit in perfectly with our colour concept.

 Each apartment has its own colour for floor and wall.
-There are 6 different apartments in terms of colour that are spread over the floors.
-The front door has the same colour as the apartment, so there are no more anonymous front doors in the long corridors and the new residents quickly knows where they live.
+The front door has the same colour as the apartment, so there are no more anonymous front doors in the long corridors and the new residents quickly know where they live.